DigiBP/26SS_Tierpark_Bern/README.md

 # Introduction

+This document describes the Case allocation process at Changekultur organization as part of the “Digitilaization of Businesss Processes” project at the University of applied Sciences and Arts North-Western Switzerland.
+The purpose of this process is to reduce manual effort, improve transparency, and support better decision-making during coach allocation.

+# Description of the Use Case

+In the digital age, manual and informal allocation processes can become time-consuming, inconsistent, and difficult to monitor.
+For our project, we are inspired by  ChangeKultur GmbH, a Zürich‑based social services organization, that provides family coaching, youth support, and integration programs across Switzerland.
+The company focuses on empowering families through structured coaching and multilingual support.

+One of the processes that required attention was the case allocation process.
+When a new client case is received, the organisation needs to identify and assign the most suitable Family Coach within a short period of time.
+In the current situation, this decision is largely manual and depends on the Case Coach’s personal knowledge of available coaches.
+This makes the process time-intensive and increases the risk of subjective decisions, incomplete information, and delays.

+Our digital solution aims to streamline and automate the case allocation process.
+Our solution uses Camunda to model and control the workflow and Make to support automation and system integration.
+This improves transparency, reduces manual effort, and ensures that the allocation decision is supported by structured data while still keeping human judgement in the final decision.
+This is important because family coach allocation should not only be based on system scores, but also on professional judgement and the specific needs of the family.

+There is no automation in the current ChangeKultur case allocation process.
+Therefore, our group created a AS-IS BPMN process based on the information available, identified the main pain points, and designed a TO-BE process that introduces automation, scoring, review steps, and error handling for a more reliable and transparent case allocation process.

 --> Here, we should descibe a general introduction and not a introduction for the to-be process.
 Questions:
 - wahts the topic about